mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification``
      - document
-     - Provides information on the phase and progress of sync verification checks performed by the embedded verifier on the source and destination clusters.
+     - Provides information on the phase and progress of sync verification checks performed by the embedded verifier.

        .. versionadded:: 1.8

    * - ``verification.source``
      - document
-     - Provides information on the phase and progress of sync verification checks performed by the embedded verifier on the source cluster.
+     - Provides information on the phase and progress of sync verification checks running on the source cluster.

        .. versionadded:: 1.8